 London, England, is a city with so many famous spots such as Big Ben, Buckingham Palace, and Parliament buildings worth visiting.
-With so much to see and do, planning your first trip to London can seem daunting.
-To help you plan your first trip, I have outlined some of the best tips for the first time in London visitors.
+Planning your first trip to London can seem daunting with so much to see and do.
+To help you plan your first trip, I have outlined some of the best tips for first time in London visitors.

 How long should you stay in London?
 Where are the best places to stay?
 This first-timer’s guide will help you make the most of your visit.